atrocore/atropim-docs/en/faq/connectivity-data-import-and-export.md

 Each user can export the entries for which he is authorized, the format (CSV or XLSX) or the data volume is determined (which fields are to be exported - all or only the selected ones).
 The entries are exported per entity - that is, when you are with the products, the product entries are exported without data from the dependent entities such as attributes, categories, associations etc.

-To implement more complicated export scenarios, e.g. If the entire product catalog, including all associated information, is to be exported at the same time, we recommend using our Export Feeds module.

 ## Can I import data into AtroPIM?

 Thanks to the import configurator, the administrator can import a CSV file with data into any entity in the system.
 The locale settings and field mapping must be carried out; the standard values for columns can also be specified.

-The import can take place per entity - i.e. when you are with the products, the product entries are imported without data for dependent entities such as attributes, categories, associations etc.
+The import can take place per entity.

-To implement more complicated import scenarios, e.g. if If the entire product catalogs including all related information are to be imported at the same time, we recommend using our import feeds module.

 ## Is it possible to exchange data with AtroPIM fully automatically?